perfectprice/perfectprice-docs/data-formats/tracking.md

 | CART | "pageview" | a cart view page |
 | OTHER | "pageview" | all other pages |

-\*Note that fields contained in these types of data may include but are not limited to what are defined in the formats below.
+\*Fields contained in these types of data may include but are not limited to what are defined in the formats below.

-\*Note also that certain fields may be omitted if __not__ available or applicable.
+\*Certain fields may be omitted if __not__ available or applicable based on the specific content of pages data is scraped.

+\*Specifics of fields common to various types of logs are separately provided in "2.3 Common Fields."

 ##### ITEM_DETAIL Page